 15. Can I get a subsidy for the costs which arise from the recognition process?

-Physicians who were trained abroad and reside in Germany for at least three months can get a subsidy of up to 600 Euro provided that they have only little financial means at their disposal and that the costs of the recognition process are not covered by the job agency or other governmental bodies.
+Physicians who were trained abroad and reside in Germany for at least three months can get a recognition grant of up to 600 Euro provided that they have only little financial means at their disposal and that the costs of the recognition process are not covered by the job agency or other governmental bodies.
 Furthermore, the application needs to be submitted before the start of the recognition process.
-The subsidy can be used for costs of translations, legalizations of diplomas, expert opinions, fees etc. Further information on the subsidy and the application form is posted on the information portal of the German government for the recognition of foreign professional qualifications under: www.anerkennungszuschuss.de.
-Questions can be addressed to the Research Institute for Vocational Education and Training (phone: 0371 4 33 11 222, mail: anerkennungszuschuss@f-bb.de, www.f-bb.de).
+The subsidy can be used for costs of translations, legalizations of diplomas, expert opinions, fees etc. In addition, qualification costs (e.g. preparatory courses for the knowledge test incl. of necessary travel and accommodation costs, examination fees) can be funded with up to € 3,000.